Welcome! This site offers

 Peace project.

-Health and safety
+Health and safety in

-in war zones
+war zones

-Occupational psychology includes aspects of Occupational Health
+Occupational psychology includes aspects of Occupational Health and

-particularly since 1991 e.g. Gulf War Syndrome.
-In February 2002 I added a
+since 1991 e.g. Gulf War Syndrome.
+In February 2002 I added a study on

-uranium weapons for civilians, troops and expatriates in Afghanistan.
+weapons for civilians, troops and expatriates in Afghanistan.
 These

 potential hazards are important for international employers and aid